lbryio/lbry.com/content/faq/gpg-key.md

 ---
-title: Do you have a GPG key?
+title: Do you have a PGP key?
 category: other
 ---

 Reporting a security issue?
 [Click here](/faq/security).

-Our GPG is on [Keybase](https://keybase.io/lbry/key.asc) and is reproduced below.
+Our PGP is on [Keybase](https://keybase.io/lbry/key.asc) and is reproduced below.

 <pre><code id="keybase-key"></code></pre>
 <script type="text/javascript">